amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 values are plotted for each model type.
 As indicted in the previous table, the Holt-Winters' Seasonal Additive and Simple Exponential Smoothing models depict the smallest measures.
-It is worth noting that the Holt-Winters' Seasonal Additive model has the second smallest BIC value and that while its multiplicative version has the second smallest AIC/AICc values, the multiplicative model portrays the largest BIC value.
+It is worth noting that the Holt-Winters' Seasonal Additive model has the second largest BIC value and that while its multiplicative version has the second smallest AIC/AICc values, the multiplicative model portrays the largest BIC value.
 For these reasons, it is important to consider all available